darinz/DL/02_Neural_Network/04_network_topologies.md

 > **Key Insight:**
 > The choice of topology is crucial: it encodes assumptions about the data (e.g., images have spatial structure, text has sequence, etc.) and can dramatically affect learning efficiency and generalization.

+> **Common Pitfall:**
+> Using the wrong topology for your data (e.g., fully connected layers for images) can lead to poor performance and inefficiency.

 ---

 ## Fully Connected Layers

+> **Intuition:** Fully connected layers are like a social network where everyone is friends with everyone else—maximum flexibility, but not always efficient!

 Fully connected (dense) layers are the most basic topology where every neuron connects to all neurons in adjacent layers.

 ### Mathematical Representation

+> **Annotation:** Each output neuron computes a weighted sum of all inputs, adds a bias, and applies an activation function.
+This is the most general form of a neural layer.

 For a fully connected layer with $`n`$ inputs and $`m`$ outputs: